OttoOikarinen/awa-project/README.md

 ## Declaration of AI usage
 For this project I have used two AI tools.
 ChatGPT and Grok.
 AI has been used for three purposes:
-1. I created the database_setup.sql file based on the definitions file just to speed things up.
+1. I created the database_setup.sql file with Grok based on the definitions file just to speed things up.
 2. I have created a few UI components for the app with AI.
 For example "Give Tailwind CSS classNames for a button".
 3. I have used it to debug errors.
 For example "PostgreSQL gives this error, tell me what's wrong with my SQL propmt."